fr0stylo/go-dupefinder/README.md

-# go-dupefinder
+# dupefinder

 Application finds duplicate files for the specified directory by computing hash of files.
 Results are displayed in console grouped by hash

 ```
-dupefinder - cli tool that finds duplicate files on you file system
+dupefinder - cli tool that finds duplicate files on you file system using sha256 hashing algorithm

 Usage:
   dupefinder [params] <root path>